Notes on the Geography of Thailand: Bangkok

 North of Siam Square and just across Rama I lies the anachronistic Srapathum or Lotus Pond Palace.
 It takes its name from the flowers that were common when this was a country house surrounded by rice paddies.
 This was the home of the father of Bhumibol Adulyadej, Rama IX.
 It was the site of his son's wedding in 1950, and it was the home of the Princess Mother until her death in 1995.
 It then became the home of the king's daughter, Princess Maha Chakri Sirindhorn.

 The palace originally sat on a 43-acre royal estate.

 Twenty-six of those acres were leased for the Siam Intercontinental Hotel, which was designed by Joseph Salerno and opened in 1964.
 The roof imitated a royal hat and was considered offensive for many years.
-People eventually grew to like it, but real-estates values usually trump sentiment, and the hotel was demolished in 2002 to make way for the Siam Paragon shopping center, along with a new hotel.
+People eventually grew to like it, but real-estates values often trump sentiment, and the hotel was demolished in 2002 to make way for the Siam Paragon shopping center, along with a new hotel.

-You couldn't keep highrises at bay indefinitely.
+You can't keep highrises at bay indefinitely.

 Meanwhile, the Khlong Saen Saeb continues to pass north of the palace grounds.
 It's one of the few khlongs not filled in.

 As recently as 1981, when this picture was taken, hanks of freshly dyed silk were hung out to dry along the khlong.